Cannabis in North Dakota: Failed attempts (2015)

 In 2015, House Bill 1430 attempted to establish a medical marijuana framework, but was voted down at 26-67 in February.
 Members of the House Human Services Committee stated: “We just felt that the concerns and the risks at this point in time outweigh the potential benefits … for a small group that feels that none of the currently available drugs work".
-Following the bill's failure, Fargo resident Rilie Ray Morgan began the process of preparing a ballot initiative to legalize medical marijuana for the 2016 general election.
+Following the bill's failure, a Fargo resident began the process of preparing a ballot initiative to legalize medical marijuana for the 2016 general election.

 Medical legalization (2016)

 In 2016, North Dakota voters approved Measure 5, establishing a medical cannabis program for their state.
 In 2017, both houses of the state legislature passed changes to Measure 5, including removal of a provision allowing medical users to grow their own marijuana.
 The changes also required that a medical professional specifically recommend smoking as a method of using marijuana in some cases.
 Some backers of the ballot initiative were displeased with the legislation, saying that some of the regulations were not justifiable.
 The bill passed both houses of the ND State Legislature with the required two-thirds majority.
 As of July 10, 2018, the North Dakota Department of Health has opened an application window for medical cannabis dispensary licenses in the Bismarck and Fargo areas.